 To mark our golden year, an exciting list of 50 inspiring projects were revealed which includes Svalbard Seed Vault, GPS, Wikipedia and many more.
 These projects illustrate the public value that can be drawn from successful project delivery.

 Although it was a challenge to pick the list of 50 projects for a better future, Darren Dalcher, Professor at Lancaster University Management School, explained how important it was to narrow it down by asking, ‘what if this project hadn't happened?
 Would it have made a difference?’
 Our expert panel explored our perceptions of project success and how we measure the return on investment in terms of societal benefits.

 Karen Elson, Knowledge Director at Co.Cre8 discussed the 2012 London Olympics, “the really inspiring thing for me about this project was how the project was delivered…There was a genuine desire for the project to succeed.”

 Professor Dalcher's first choice was The Eden Project: “It was my first pick because it's a place that means a lot to people.
 It's a new concept and it shows what we can achieve through projects.
 We can turn something that was finished into a beautiful new attraction.”

 We’re delighted by delivering another incredible conference and want to take the opportunity to thank all those who came along to learn, network and impart knowledge on the project profession.

-In the words of our CEO, Adam Boddison: “Project practitioners have proved time and again that they have the drive and adaptability to deliver the changes society will need in the coming years, no matter what challenges they’re tasked with overcoming.
+In the words of our CEO, Prof. Adam Boddison: “Project practitioners have proved time and again that they have the drive and adaptability to deliver the changes society will need in the coming years, no matter what challenges they’re tasked with overcoming.
 Today’s conference is about helping you fulfil your leading roles in that ongoing journey.”